miteshmsharma/100-days-of-code/log.md

 **Thoughts:**:  convert HTML entities - in this one had tough time when order of replace was causing issue with &lt;

 **Tomorrows topic:**  Remaining 8 Challenges to be completed

+ ### Day 40,41,42 : Oct 27 2019

+**Today's Progress**:   I took topcoder challenge.
+And since the timelines were strick could not document the progress.

+**Thoughts:**:  I did the following during this time - Svelte framework, js compilation, custom events, data tables, registering for the events, custom html element in form of LWC and Nodejs oss

+**Tomorrows topic:**  Remaining FCC Intermediate Challenges to be completed